-The rise in interest in using experiments in health economics has coincided with the parallel growing interest in applying behavioral economics to health, as witnessed by an increasing number of books and articles on the topic (Roberto & Kawachi, 2015; Bickel, Moody, & Higgins, 2016; Hanoch, Barnes, & Rice, 2017; Loewenstein et al., 2017).
+The rise in interest in using experiments in health economics has coincided with the parallel growing interest in applying behavioral economics to health, as witnessed by an increasing number of books and articles on the topic (Bickel, Moody, & Higgins, 2016; Hanoch, Barnes, & Rice, 2017; Loewenstein et al., 2017; Roberto & Kawachi, 2015).

-Among health policy-makers and practitioners, the use of insights from behavioral economics, and, in particular, of “nudges” has recently led many governments around the world to set up behavioral or “nudge units” within their civil services, starting from the Behavioural Insights Team in the UK Cabinet Office, to the analogous initiatives within the UK Department of Health, the National Health Service (NHS), and Public Health England, in the governments of Australia, Canada, Denmark, Finland, France, Israel, Italy, the Netherlands, New Zealand, Norway, Singapore, the United States, and in the European Commission (Sunstein, 2011; Dolan & Galizzi, 2014a; Oliver, 2017).
+Among health policymakers and practitioners, the use of insights from behavioral economics, and, in particular, of “nudges” has recently led many governments around the world to set up behavioral or “nudge units” within their civil services, starting from the Behavioural Insights Team in the UK Cabinet Office, to the analogous initiatives within the UK Department of Health, the National Health Service (NHS), and Public Health England, in the governments of Australia, Canada, Denmark, Finland, France, Israel, Italy, the Netherlands, New Zealand, Norway, Singapore, and the United States, and in the European Commission (Dolan & Galizzi, 2014a; Oliver, 2017; Sunstein, 2011).

 We start with a simple operational definition of “behavioral experiments in health,” arguably the first such definition.
-We then identify 10 key areas of potential debate about behavioral experiments in health, which we think deserve explicit discussion.
-In what follows, we address one by one each of these 10 areas of possible debate and controversy by answering 10 corresponding questions.
-By doing so, we review the state of the art of the different streams and areas of applications of the growing field of behavioral experiments in health; we discuss which significant questions remain to be discussed; and we highlight the rationale and the scope for the further development of behavioral experiments in health in the years to come.
+We then identify ten key areas of potential debate about behavioral experiments in health that we think deserve explicit discussion.
+In what follows, we address one by one each of these ten areas of possible debate and controversy by answering ten corresponding questions.
+By doing so, we review the state of the art of the different streams and areas for applications of the growing field of behavioral experiments in health; we discuss which significant questions remain to be addressed; and we highlight the rationale and the scope for the further development of behavioral experiments in health in the years to come.

 In a nutshell, “behavioral experiments in health” make use of a broad range of experimental methods typical of experimental and behavioral economics to investigate individual and organizational behaviors and decisions related to health and healthcare.